maryanneogakwu/6110_assignment_02/README.md

 | SRR10551658	| IL30	| Mature biofilm |
 | SRR10551657	| IL31	| Mature biofilm |

 Based on recommendations by Liao and Shi (2020), adapter trimming was not performed prior to pseudo alignment quantification.
 Trimming is necessary when carrying out transcriptome assembly but not recommended to be done before gene expression quantification.
-Salmon, that will be used for gene expression quantification can automatically soft-clip or ignore bad ends.
+Salmon, that was used for gene expression quantification can automatically soft-clip or ignore bad ends.
 So trimming is not necessary for this workflow.

 ### 2. Transcript Quantification
 Transcript Quantification was performed using Salmon (v1.10.3) in mapping-based mode without full alignment (quasi mapping mode).
 A decoy aware transcriptome index was built from the _Saccharomyces cerevisiae_ S288C, NCBI RefSeq assembly GCF_000146045.2 using a k-mer length of  31.
 The index was built with the code below and each sample was quantified with the parameters below.
 Protocol for running salmon was adapted from Salmon documentation and Stony Brook University Combine-lab (2019) documentation.